FatovDI/atomic-multithreaded-insertion-postgresql/README.md

 ## **Description**

+This branch for testing not atomic insertion.
+For testing atomic approaches use branches:
-This branch for testing the atomicity through the `ready_to_read` flag.
-For other approaches use branches:
+- [ready_to_read](https://github.com/FatovDI/atomic-multithreaded-insertion-postgresql/tree/ready_to_read) - for testing the atomicity through the `ready_to_read` flag.
 - [transaction_id_in_other_table](https://github.com/FatovDI/atomic-multithreaded-insertion-postgresql/tree/transaction_id_in_other_table) - for testing the atomicity through `transaction id` in the other table.
 - [transaction_id_in_two_table](https://github.com/FatovDI/atomic-multithreaded-insertion-postgresql/tree/transaction_id_in_two_table) - for testing the atomicity through `transaction id` in the two table.